 During 2014 and 2015, Seaboard entered into four, approximately eight-year interest rate exchange agreements with mandatory early termination dates, which coincided with the anticipated delivery dates in 2015 and 2016 of dry bulk vessels to be leased.
 These agreements involved the exchange of fixed-rate and variable-rate interest payments without the exchange of the underlying notional amounts to mitigate the potential effects of fluctuations in interest rates on the anticipated dry bulk vessel leases.
-As of December 31, 2015, two agreements remained, each with a \$22 million notional amount outstanding.
+As of December 31, 2015, two agreements remained, with an aggregate notional amount of \$44 million.
 In the first quarter of 2016, these agreements were terminated and not renewed with the delivery of the final two bulk vessels.
 Payments to unwind these agreements totaled \$2 million.

 During 2010, Seaboard entered into three ten-year interest rate exchange agreements to mitigate the effects of fluctuations in interest rates on variable-rate debt.
 These agreements involve the exchange of fixed-rate and variable-rate interest payments over the life of the agreements without the exchange of the underlying notional amounts.
-Seaboard pays a fixed rate and receives a variable rate of interest on the notional amounts of \$25 million each.
+Seaboard pays a fixed rate and receives a variable rate of interest on the notional amounts.

-At July 2, 2016 and December 31, 2015, Seaboard had three and five interest rate exchange agreements outstanding, respectively, with a total notional value of \$75 million and \$119 million, respectively.
+At October 1, 2016 and December 31, 2015, Seaboard had three and five interest rate exchange agreements outstanding, respectively, with a total notional value of \$75 million and \$119 million, respectively.
 None of Seaboard's outstanding interest rate exchange agreements qualify as hedges for accounting purposes.
 Accordingly, the changes in fair value of these agreements are recorded in miscellaneous, net in the Condensed Consolidated Statements of Comprehensive Income.